Frequently Asked Questions

 WWF’s technical staff are the leaders of the SBTi Forest, Land and Agriculture project (SBTi FLAG) and play key technical roles in SBTN’s Network Hub and Land Hub.

 SBTN, Business for Nature, and the Capitals Coalition are close partners.
 Business for Nature promotes greater policy ambition to reverse nature loss and counts SBTs for nature as a mechanism for companies to demonstrate the ambition to do their part.
 The Capitals Coalition enables companies to value nature in their decision making.
-The process of setting SBTs can draw on the outputs of the Coalition’s Natural Capital Protocol, where companies have already carried these out.

 Nature-based Solutions (NBS) are actions to protect, sustainably manage, and restore natural and modified ecosystems in ways that address societal challenges effectively and adaptively, to provide both human well-being and biodiversity benefits (see IUCN Global Standard, 2020.)
 When designed correctly, NBS have the potential to deliver key benefits for both people and nature.
 They are key strategies for companies to consider delivering on their nature and climate goals in unison, and hence they can be part of a suite of potential response options that companies can take to achieve their SBTs for nature (in Act: Step 4 of SBTN’s 5-step framework).
 As NBS address multiple issues at once, they can help deliver progress on multiple targets (i.e., land, water, biodiversity, etc.) at the same time.